 Other dog friendly places in Dallas

-It’s not just restaurants in Dallas that allow dogs, there are plenty of parks, shops and hotels that welcome pups.
+Beyond the dog-friendly restaurants in Dallas, there are plenty of parks, shops and hotels that welcome pups.

 White Rock Lake

 White Rock Lake is a beautiful spot in its own right, but your dogs will especially love its dog park.
 There are three sections: one for small dogs, one for larger dogs and another area that has a fenced-in swimming pool.
 We haven’t been game to take Diego to that part of the park (swimming isn’t the little guy’s strongest skill), but he does love to run around in the small dog area.